rhaskia/preTTY/README.md

 MacOS: Built in

+You also need libxdo on linux and a nerd font for the icons to work.

 # Installation
 The following command will work for any OS once I upload the project to crates.io:
 `cargo install --locked pretty-term`